AMX-32

 The AMX-32 was a French main battle tank developed by AMX and APX in the late 1970s during the Cold War as an export tank to fit in a specific market niche of nations with smaller defence budgets.
 While six prototypes were built, it failed to garner interest for foreign sales.

 Armor

 The mantlet, the turret sides and the hull noseplate of the AMX-32 are hollow, the outer layers are made of dual hardness steel plates which are particularly effective against kinetic energy projectiles.

 The frontal armor of the AMX-32 was successfully tested against 57 mm armor-piercing rounds of the ASU-57 at 500 m range and 75 mm tungsten-cored PCOT rounds fired from the AMX-13 light tank at 1000 m range.
 The turret side armor can withstand impacts of 23 mm armor-piercing rounds.
-The turret roof has been thickened in order to be protected from autocannons shells fired by fighter-bombers at a steep angle of 30°.
+The turret roof has been thickened to be protected from autocannons shells fired by fighter-bombers at a steep angle of 30°.

 In addition, the AMX-32 features six smoke grenade dischargers and a dense white smoke screen can be generated by injecting vaporized diesel fuel into the exhaust system.